 Dr. Jeffrey Moussaieff Masson points all this out in the two books and one article on the next 3 pages.
 He traces the source of the coverup of female sexual abuse back to Sigmund Freud.
 Proving this cost Masson his job and career as a psychoanalyst.
 (No big surprise.)
 The members of the medical and psychiatric establishments were in no way going to admit an error of this magnitude back then (1986), and many still don't want to admit it to this day.

-And in case you don't believe this just watch the reaction to this information.
-It will be illuminating believe me.
+And in case you don't believe me, just watch the reaction to this information.
+It will be illuminating, believe me.
 Digging skeletons like this out of the closet will bring screams like none you've ever heard from the guilty, as well as from those who have a vested interest in keeping this information quiet.

-But Sioux Falls Feminists is not taking any prisoners!
+But Sioux Falls Feminists are not taking any prisoners!
 It's about time we all knew!

 2-22-16 Doctors claim legalising some genital mutilation may help girls